 LUs and BEOs within the TFL originated from the NSOG order, effective June 30, 2004.
 This order remains in place until Landscape Unit planning determines the designation of OGMAs.
-The specific BEO class and proposed OGMA status for each LU are detailed in Section 6.11 and Table 21.
+The specific BEO class and proposed OGMA status for each LU are detailed in Section 6.11 and Table 22.
 For TFL 6, old forests are defined as stands older than 250 years.
 OGMAs have been established within the San Josef (Intermediate BEO) LU and the Marble (Intermediate BEO) LU.
 These two LUs with intermediate BEO will be subject to the full approved OGMA areas throughout the analysis period in the model.

 Proposed OGMAs in the Holberg (Low BEO), Keogh (Low BEO), and Neroutsos (Low BEO) LUs have been identified.
-For the Mahatta (Low BEO) LU, proposed OGMAs have been identified for the WFP tenure (TFL 6 and unregulated Timber Licences) portion of the LU only.
+For the Mahatta (Low BEO) LU, proposed OGMAs have been identified for the WFP tenure portion of the LU only.
 These proposed OGMAs meet the old seral target within TFL 6 drawn down to 1/3 for the first rotation (80 years).
 The target for the end of the second rotation (160 years) will be 2/3 of the full target, with the full old seral target being achieved by the end of the third rotation (240 years).
 It is important to note that these proposed OGMAs will be incorporated into the MP #11 model, but they still require public and First Nations' review before becoming legally binding.
+Additionally, for the CWHvm1 portion of Keogh LU within General Management Zone 7, 2/3 of the full old seral target will be met during the first two rotations, with the full target achieved by the end of the third rotation.
+This requirement is mandated by VILUP Objective 10.

-The TFL 6 boundary overlaps with a small portion of several Landscape Units (LUs): Klaskish (High BEO), Lower Nimpkish (Low BEO), Nahwitti (Intermediate BEO), and Tsulquate (Intermediate BEO).
+The TFL 6 boundary overlaps with a small portion of several LUs: Klaskish (High BEO), Lower Nimpkish (Low BEO), Nahwitti (Intermediate BEO), and Tsulquate (Intermediate BEO).
 Notably, Lower Nimpkish, Nahwitti, and Tsulquate already have legally established OGMAs.